 In Saint John Bosco by Catherine Beebe, John Bosco displays many virtues.
 He is kind, as a child to his older brother, and as a priest to many homeless boys.
-John Bosco is also very determined.
+John Bosco is also portrayed as being very determined.
 Whatever he begins, he is sure to finish.

 As a young shepherd boy, he is kind to his older brother, Anthony.
-Anthony is mean to John, but John Bosco exchanges kind words for the cruel ones he receives.
+Although Anthony is not kind to him, John Bosco exchanges kind words for the cruel ones he receives.

 As a priest, John Bosco is kind to his boys.
 While he is collecting a group of rough boys, John Bosco is also teaching them through his kind words and good example.

-In everything that John Bosco does, he trusts in God and His Most Blessed Mother, Mary.
+everything that John Bosco does, he trusts in God and His Most Blessed